Detective fiction: Hardboiled

 In the late 1930s, Raymond Chandler updated the form with his private detective Philip Marlowe, who brought a more intimate voice to the detective than the more distanced "operative's report" style of Hammett's Continental Op stories.
-Despite struggling through the task of plotting a story, his cadenced dialogue and cryptic narrations were musical, evoking the dark alleys and tough thugs, rich women and powerful men about whom he wrote.
+Chandler's stories were noted for their evokations of the American criminal underworld, including dark alleys and tough thugs, rich women and powerful men.
 Several feature and television movies have been made about the Philip Marlowe character.
 James Hadley Chase wrote a few novels with private eyes as the main heroes, including Blonde's Requiem (1945), Lay Her Among the Lilies (1950), and Figure It Out for Yourself (1950).
 The heroes of these novels are typical private eyes, very similar to or plagiarizing Raymond Chandler's work.

 Ross Macdonald, pseudonym of Kenneth Millar, updated the form again with his detective Lew Archer.
 Archer, like Hammett's fictional heroes, was a camera eye, with hardly any known past.
 "Turn Archer sideways, and he disappears," one reviewer wrote.
-Two of Macdonald's strengths were his use of psychology and his beautiful prose, which was full of imagery.
+Critics praised Macdonald's use of psychology and his prose, which was full of imagery.
 Like other 'hardboiled' writers, Macdonald aimed to give an impression of realism in his work through violence, sex and confrontation.
 The 1966 movie Harper starring Paul Newman was based on the first Lew Archer story The Moving Target (1949).
 Newman reprised the role in The Drowning Pool in 1976.